myPhysicsLab Documentation

 EasyScript allows setting any Parameter or Variable of an application.

-EasyScript is a very simple scripting language with just one command: assignment.
+EasyScript is a simple scripting language with just one command: assignment.
 Here is an example of an EasyScript that you can use in PendulumApp

 ANGLE=-2.5; ANGLE_VELOCITY=-4; GRAVITY=5; DAMPING=0.1;